Alternative names: MS

 The central nervous system (CNS) consists of two types of tissue: grey matter and white matter.
 Put simply, white matter allows communication between areas of grey matter, which is where 'processing' takes place.
 In computer terms, areas of grey matter are 'CPUs' and white matter is the 'wires' that connect them.

 Myelin is the fatty protective sheath that surrounds axons (nerve fibers) to provide electrical insulation and speed up nerve impulses, just as wires in a computer are protected by an insulating plastic sheath.
 Myelin is white and gives "white matter" its name.

 Multiple Sclerosis is a demyelinating (myelin-removing) disease of the white matter of the central nervous system.
 Axons form the communication system both within the CNS and between the CNS and the rest of the body.

-.
+Multiple Sclerosis is the most common demyelinating disease of the central nervous system, affecting over 2 million people worldwide.
 In the United States alone, there are at least 250,000 cases.
-For reasons that remain unclear, it is more prevalent in northern temperate zones and affects noticeably more women than men.
-The average age of onset is thirty years.
+For reasons that remain unclear, it is more common in northern temperate zones and is 20 times more prevalent in those of Northern European descent.
+MS affects about twice as many women as men; it usually affects those aged between 15 and 50, the average age of onset being 30 years.

-Studies indicate that an environmental factor, perhaps exposure to a virus, when combined with a genetic predisposition to the disease, may well dictate occurrence of the disease.
-MS
+The reason why immune cells attack myelin is unknown, which in turn means we don't know the cause of MS itself.
+Studies indicate that an environmental factor, perhaps exposure to a virus, when combined with a genetic predisposition to the disease, may well dictate occurrence of MS.

 Symptoms may appear very rapidly, within minutes or days, or very slowly, over a period of weeks.
 They may be very transient and come and go rapidly.
 New symptoms may accumulate; old symptoms may reappear and/or intensify.